Ylar/Search-and-Destroy-1.3.3/README.md

 - Auto-noexp will work with exprate and non-exprate experience messages.

-- Mob keywords will always be sent to the MUD lower case.

 - Added filter to fix "Miss Area" mob keywords in Siren's Resort.

 - Added (some) missing areas to the list of default area start rooms.
 I haven't